TMRx/TMRx/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Dmitry Melnik
 =====================================================================================================================================

-Python and Backend developer
+Backend developer
 ----------------------------

 I started getting acquainted with programming right after school when we were learning C++.
-Then I delved quite deeply into networking, protocols, and Linux systems.
-I decided for myself that I wanted to become a backend developer, as I feel that I excel at it and find it quite fulfilling.
+Then I delved quite deeply into networking, protocols, and Linux systems.at the moment my goal is backend development.

 * 🌍  I'm based in Kyiv , Ukraine
 * ✉️  You can contact me at [its.a.future.20xx@gmail.com](mailto:its.a.future.20xx@gmail.com)